davedelong/DDMathParser/README.markdown

 The exception to this is the power operator (`**`), which has its associativity determined at runtime.
 The reason for this is that the power operator is supposed to be right associative, but is interpreted by `NSPredicate` as left associative ([rdar://problem/8692313](rdar://problem/8692313)).  `DDParser` performs a test to match the associativity used by `NSPredicate`.

-If you want this operator to be parsed with specific associativity, you can do so like this:
+If you want this operator (or any binary operator) to be parsed with specific associativity, you can do so like this:

     DDParser *parser = [DDParser parserWithString:@"2 ** 3 ** 2"];
     [parser setPowerAssociativity:DDOperatorAssociativityRight];